jacinyan/MERN-eCommerce/README.md

 ### Running

-With dependencies installed，in terminal type in `yarn start`.
+With dependencies installed, in terminal type in `yarn start`.

-After server start, the opening of browser will be enbaled automatically with content displayed at `localhost:3000` by default.
+After server start, the opening of browser will be enabled automatically with content displayed at `localhost:3000` by default.

 If this is disabled, please visit the URL manually.